ntnusky/heat-templates/README.md

 The fileserver will always be available within the isolated network at `192.168.10.100`

 To get started, fill inn values in `params.yaml` and run the `create_stack.sh` script

+## Guacamole
+Building a simple guacamole setup with a reverse proxy, the guacamole software and a database.